suewonjp/Hooky/README.md

 - **Mouse Click Events**
   - Long press, Single/Double/Triple click for any of left, right, middle buttons
   - One or more of Modifier Keys (⌘⌥⇧⌃) may be involved.
+  - Note that long press needs you to release the mouse button to finally invoke the target shortcuts.
+(In other words, just holding down the button won't signal anything.)
 - **Multiple Keystrokes on Modifier Keys** (MKM events)
   - Only works for **SINGLE** Modifier Key (⌘ or ⌥ or ⇧ or ⌃)
   - Long press on the modifier keys won't count.
 You should **TAP** on them!